eez-open/studio/README.md

 ## Introduction

-EEZ Studio is a free and open source cross-platform low-code tool for embedded GUIs.
+EEZ Studio is a free and open source cross-platform low-code visual tool for desktop and embedded GUIs.
 Built-in EEZ Flow enables the creation of complex scenarios for test and measurement automation, and the Instruments feature offers remote control of multiple devices and T&M equipment including [EEZ BB3](https://github.com/eez-open/modular-psu) T&M chassis and [EEZ H24005](https://github.com/eez-open/psu-hw) programmable power supply and any other T&M devices that support [SCPI](https://www.ivifoundation.org/scpi/) from manufacturers such as Keysight, Rigol, Siglent, etc.

 ### EEZ Studio _Project_